edsu/diary/README.md

 ---

+## 2/6/2023

+Today has been hectic; I attended yet another friend's wedding, this time for my childhood best friend *rollo*.
+He was *ecstatically* coveting the beautiful *pettit* *statues* we spotted, as a promising sign of his love for his new wife.
+He had a few obstacles along the way, but thankfully his brother *eyvindur* proved his devotion and ditched his *carless* *dome* to pick up some necessary supplies from *boonderrah*.
+We managed to intercept the filibuster, and ward off the *warty* *extortioner* right before the ceremony.
+It was quite the scene!
+Everyone was dressed in impressive *judaism* *robes*, and it was a sight to behold.
+As the ceremony finished in the early evening, everyone crowded around to *putter* the newlyweds on their way.
+A perfect day!

 ## 2/5/2023

 My *villany* has been called into question this week as my school's own *caligula*, *trotzendorf*, decided to challenge the restrictions, rightly *labelled*, imposed on our *blazer*s.
 Despite my persausions, he joyfully *contested* the *obscure* rule, leaving all my fellow *nobby* *svensson*s rejoicing, *alter*ing their lightheardedness *fantasies* into the *grandes* *rechah* of the day.
 But alas, our celebration at the *quay* was brief and soon I was left to ponder in what new troops of *foetuses* my turn toward *villany* had bred.